Shopify/javascript/04 - References.md

   let goodOne = 'good';

-  // or, if you can't provide a value immediately: let goodTwo = null;
+  // or, if you can't provide a value immediately: let goodTwo;
   // ...
   goodTwo = 'good';
   ```

-- [4.4](#4.4) <a name="4.4"></a> Don't refer a reference before it is defined.
+- [4.4](#4.4) <a name="4.4"></a> don’t refer a reference before it is defined.
 The only exception to this rule is for functions; use the hoisting feature of functions liberally to allow the primary export of a file to appear first (and any helper or utility functions it uses to appear afterwards).

   ESLint rule: [`no-use-before-define`](http://eslint.org/docs/rules/no-use-before-define.html)